 These handpicked list of WordPress Courses can transform you into a WordPress wizard.
 So, go ahead and learn to say Hello World…!

-I’ve also got this data science newsletter that you might be into.
-I send a tiny email once every fortnight (if that) with some useful and cool stuff I’ve found/made.
+I usually send a tiny email once every fortnight with some useful and cool stuff we’ve found/made.

 Don’t worry, I hate spam as much as you. ☟